eilin/learn2code/1. Basics/1. Variables/1_variables.md

 - my_var2

 We usually try to be descriptive when naming variables.
 A better name for <code>vp</code> in the example above would be <code>victory_phrase</code> since that's what it is.
 > In python, the standard convention for multi-word variable names is to write it in lowercase with _ replacing spaces.
-While this is valid code <br><code>PiValue = 3.14</code>, it's best to follow a language's standard for consistency.
+While this is valid code <code>PiValue = 3.14</code> it's best to follow a language's standard for consistency.

 ## Conclusion
 We've seen variables, how to name them, how to assign them a value, and 2 types of data already: numbers and strings.